apache/creadur-site/README.md

 $ mkdir rat016
 $ cp -rvf ../creadur-rat/target/staging/* ./rat0161/

-Make sure to manually adapt download pages as they need to reference the current release and SNAPSHOT versions!
+Make sure to manually verify download pages as they need to reference the current release and SNAPSHOT versions!

 $ git commit -am "Push new preview version of RAT 0.16.1"
 ```
-This will allow a preview of the release site build at [rat0161](./rat0161)

 ### RAT-306: Fix errors in release notes